rust-lang/reference/src/destructors.md

 #         println!("drop({})", self.0);
 #     }
 # }
-// Drops the second parameter, then `y`, then the first parameter, then `x` fn patterns_in_parameters(
+// Drops `y`, then the second parameter, then `x`, then the first parameter fn patterns_in_parameters(
     (x, _): (PrintOnDrop, PrintOnDrop),
     (_, y): (PrintOnDrop, PrintOnDrop),